orbmis/smart-contract-event-hooks/README.md

 ### DAO Voting

-Hook events can be emmitted by a DAO governance contarct to signal that a proposal has been published, voted on, carried or vetoed, and would allow any subscriber contract to automatically respond accordingly.
+Hook events can be emitted by a DAO governance contract to signal that a proposal has been published, voted on, carried or vetoed, and would allow any subscriber contract to automatically respond accordingly.

 ## Specification